QibingJiang/cosine_metric_learning/README.md

 # cosine_metric_learning

 # Qibing
 This code is written in tensorflow version 1.
 I want to create an anaconda environment with Python 3.6.5 and tensorflow 1.14.
 But I cannot install Opencv in this environment.
+It is possible this is because ffmepg does not work in my server 2.
 I found My old successful running in my laptop ubuntu. which use python 3.88 and tensorflow 2.5.0.
 .